Current Projects Include:

 To tackle this issue, the "Aprendo Data" initiative, introduces women migrants to 21st century job skills and viable opportunities in data science and information technology.
 This project, run by Data Elevates and its key partner CDI Chile, addresses an immediate need for skills development.
 The approach helps to close the gender gap in the tech industry when opportunities in the tourism, service and retail sectors are drying up.
 Data Elevates leads on the development and training of Venezuelan migrants on data skills in this project.

-Toast to the 1st Cohort of Aprendo Data Participants
+Sample Cohort of Aprendo Data Participants